akirill0v/cue-flux-controller/docs/api/v1alpha1/cue.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The KubeConfig for reconciling the Kustomization on a remote cluster.
+<p>The KubeConfig for reconciling the CueInstance on a remote cluster.
-When used in combination with KustomizationSpec.ServiceAccountName, forces the controller to act on behalf of that Service Account at the target cluster.
+When used in combination with CueInstanceSpec.ServiceAccountName, forces the controller to act on behalf of that Service Account at the target cluster.
-If the &ndash;default-service-account flag is set, its value will be used as a controller level fallback for when KustomizationSpec.ServiceAccountName is empty.</p>
+If the &ndash;default-service-account flag is set, its value will be used as a controller level fallback for when CueInstanceSpec.ServiceAccountName is empty.</p>
 </td>
 </tr>